Accessing Roon Logs

 Nucleus Server

-Be sure to replace NUCLEUS with NUCLEUSPLUS if you have a Nucleus+
+Be sure to replace NUCLEUS with NUCLEUSPLUS if you have a Nucleus+, NUCLEUSONE if you have a Nucleus One, and NUCLEUSTITAN if you have a Nucleus Titan.

 1. Using a Windows machine, open File Explorer and navigate to \\NUCLEUS\Data and use Guest as the username and password.
 You should then see the RoonServer folder.